 Another herb that helps fight fibromyalgia is St. John’s wort of the genus Hypericum.
 It’s a medium-sized plant that produces elongated yellow flowers.
 This herb is used mostly for treating depression, and has shown good results in this regard.
 Remember that depression is one of the main symptoms associated with fibromyalgia, so anything that works to fight it is a big help.

-Despite being a herb, St. John’s Wort can interact with some medications like antidepressants, birth control and others; therefore, you should consult your doctor or pharmacist before you begin taking any supplement.
+Despite being a herb, St. John’s Wort can interact with some medications like antidepressants, birth control and others.
+Because of that, you should consult your doctor or pharmacist before you begin taking any supplement.
 To believe that medicinal plants are completely harmless is a mistake.
 In fact, many of the drugs available today are based on chemicals first discovered in plants.

 Harpagophytum is popularly known as “Devil’s claw”.
-It gets its name from its fruits, which are woody capsules with sharp spines and a hooked end.
+This is because of its fruits, which are woody capsules with sharp spines and a hooked end.
 The compounds in this herb are very effective at fighting ailments like arthritis.
-This is how it came to be used for fibromyalgia, with good results.
+Because of this, it has come to be used for fibromyalgia, with good results.